In the state of Texas, the expunction process can help you clear your criminal record. But not everyone has this option...

 When a person qualifies for non-disclosure, they often still have to prove to the court that the non-disclosure is in the interests of justice.
 It is critical to carefully prepare a non-disclosure petition in order to make the best possible case to the court that they should grant your request.

 If you are interested in an expunction or non-disclosure of your records in Texas, Houston criminal defense attorney Neal Davis may be able to help.
 From discussing eligibility to writing your petition and order, we are ready to help you fight for your rights.
-Contact us today to schedule a free consultation.
+Contact us today to schedule an appointment.